Spring Type Spring Type |

 |

 As you stretch an extension spring, it gets harder to pull.
 Minimum load is the amount of force required to start to extend the spring.
 Maximum load is the amount of force required to fully extend the spring.
-Rate is the amount of force required for every inch of extension.
+Spring rate is the amount of force required for every inch or millimeter of extension.

 Zinc-plated springs have mild corrosion resistance.